darwinist-ou/darwinist-website/_posts/2021-12-30-monkey-work.md

 excerpt: A few years ago, I discovered that my high paying tech job had been automated away by new technology from Google.
 My 'DevOps Engineer' role was in jeopardy.
 As this new technology, Kubernetes, became ubiquitous, I have had to move on to new pastures.
 description: "Our only hope is to automate it first and become the master of these machines."
 image: "/img/posts/robot-office.jpeg"
+image:alt: A man with legs crossed floating in the middle of the picture, surrounded by electronical heavy machines.
+In his hands, a golden hi-tech glode is glowing.
 headline: Article prepared by Andrew Holway - Darwinist Founder
 ---